oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrf_prereq.md

 ### 3.4 Create an OCI Secret for the Database Admin password

 In the same way as in previous step, create a new OCI secret for your ATP Admin user Password.
 Instead of the WebLogic Admin password, pass the ADMIN password created during ATP Instance provisioning.
-Give it a name, for example **ATPDBSecret**
+Give Secret a name, for example **ATPDBSecret**

 ![image-20210117170830059](images/wlscnonjrfwithenvprereq/image740.png)